-Japan is a beautiful country that is materially and culturally rich but spiritually poor.
-While most Japanese people follow at least some Shinto or Buddhist traditions, it is largely a secular nation.
-The economic, cultural and social pressures of modern society have led to one of the highest suicide rates in the world.
-And the 2011 Great East Japan Disaster has added to the fear and uncertainty.
+Japan is a beautiful country that is materially and culturally rich.
+But from a Christian point of view, it is a spiritually poor nation.
+While most Japanese people follow at least some Shinto or Buddhist traditions, modern Japan is largely a secular nation.